Islamic socialism: Gaddafism

+Somali "Scientific Socialism"

+In 1969, following the assassination of President Abdirashid Ali Shermarke, Siad Barre led a bloodless military coup that overthrew Somalia's civilian government.
+After assuming power, Barre introduced the state ideology of Scientific Socialism, which sought to combine Marxist–Leninist economic principles and dialectical materialism with Sunni Islamic values, empirical science, and Somali cultural traditions.

+Mural in Somalia, depicting Siad Barres bloodless coup of the Government.

+"As far as socialism is concerned, it is not a heavenly message like Islam but a mere system for regulating the relations between man and his utilization of the means of production in this world.
+If we decide to regulate our national wealth, it is not against the essence of Islam." - Siad Barre in the response to the question which asked if Socialism and Islam can work.

+While Scientific Socialism helped boost Somali education, restricted/limited Tribalism, and brought stability to the country, Siad Barre eventually abandoned it once the Soviet Union switched priorities from Somalia to Ethiopia in the Ogaden war.
+Instead replacing Socialism with Capitalism, and aligning Somalia with the U.S.

 Anatolian Socialism (Kuva-yi Seyyare)

 Anatolian Islamic Socialism was initially supported by Çerkes Ethem who was an Ottoman militia leader of Circassian origin who initially gained fame for fighting and gaining victories against the Allied powers invading Anatolia in the aftermath of World War I and afterwards during the Turkish War of Independence.

-The Kuvâ-yi Seyyâre was established a force of Circassian and Abkhazian volunteers led by Çerkes Ethem.
+The Kuvâ-yi Seyyâre was established as a force of Circassian and Abkhazian volunteers led by Çerkes Ethem.
 The group saw themselves as a police force to fight against those who cause disturbance to the greater good of Anatolia.
 In time, as Ethem's Islamic Socialist views grew more prevalent, it distanced itself from Kemal Atatürk's Turkish National movement and eventually opposed it.

 Islamic Marxism

 Islamic Marxism attempts to apply Marxist economic, political, and social teachings within an Islamic framework.
 Traditional forms of Marxism are anti-religious and support atheism, which has led many Muslims to reject Marxism.
 However, the affinity between Marxist and Islamic ideals of social justice has led some Muslims to embrace their own forms of Marxism since the 1940s.
 Islamic Marxists believe that Islam meets the needs of society and can accommodate or guide the social changes Marxism hopes to accomplish.
 Islamic Marxists are also dismissive of traditional Marxist views on materialism and religion.

 As a term, it has been used to describe Ali Shariati (in Shariati and Marx: A Critique of an "Islamic" Critique of Marxism by Asef Bayat).
 It is also sometimes used in discussions of the 1979 Iranian Revolution.